jackoalan/PSPL/Extensions/PMDLFormat/Specification.md

         * also used to determine UV-attribute count
     * Primitive count (32-bit word)
     * Primitive array
-        * (`PAR1` only) if not 0xffffffff, index of skin-assist structure to be bound (32-bit word)
+        * (`PAR1` only) index of skin structure to be bound (32-bit word)
-            * if 0xffffffff, the previously bound skin-assist structure is used
+            * PMDL generators should take care to arrange same-skin primitives contiguously within the mesh.
+If the previously-bound skin is requested again, redundant GPU-loading overhead may be avoided.
         * Primitive-type enumeration (32-bit word)
             * 0 - points
             * 1 - non-batched triangles